dgatf/msrc/README.md

 v0.3

+- Esc current sensor added (HW V4/V5, >60A)
-- Averaging telemetry added
+- Averaging telemetry and pwm out added
 - Voltage2 sensor changed from A3 to A4
 - Ntc2 sensor changed from Tmp1 to Tmp2
 - Averaging governor added
-- Refresh rate and averaging size added to lua config script
+- Refresh rate and averaging added to lua config script